mehdiiidooollardadash864-cmyk/my-fiirst-repo/README.md

     Args:
         n (int): The number of terms to genera.

-    Returns
+    Return
-        list: A list containing the Fibonacci sequence 1to
+        list: A list containing the Fibonacci sequence 1t

     """